cryptobuks1/checkonchain/research_articles/rough_consensus/ep2_triple_entry_accounting.md

 ## Intro Discussion Notes:
-- In Today's episode, we will be exploring the nature of consensus and how different networks go about achieving it in a distributed manner.
+In Today's episode, we will be exploring the nature of consensus and how different networks go about achieving it in a distributed manner.

 Look at PoW, PoS and Hybrid systems with some of the market leaders as examples.

+**Events happening in CC space**
+- Flash Loans and DeFi
+- ProgPoW governance discussions
+- Trace Mayer and mimblewimblecoin
+- Bitcoin 2.0

 ## Topics for discussion: